 No Issue Concerns/Comments Response as Addressed during the Meeting Recommendation Enquired on how vibrations caused by blasting would be controlled regulatory requirements 13 Road Safety Enquired on the measures that would be put in place during the road excavation Environmental experts will monitor to ensure compliance with the local environmental laws during the construction phase.
 Warn the road user clearly and sufficiently in advance Provide safe and clearly marked lanes for guiding users.
 Provide safe and clearly marked buffer and work zones.
 14 Relocation impacts Enquired on what will be done to damaged houses, social amenities and basic infrastructure.
-The expressway has been designed to minimise any destruction of existing structure, social amenities and infrastructure within its route as best as possible.
 CRBC should adopt the measures to minimize impacts on the adjascent community and where avoidance is not possible measures to restore such areas should be implemented as proposed in the ESMP 15 CSR Enquired on which CSR the contractor hoped to do.He further suggested the construction of other linking roads so as to be able to beat traffic.
 The suggested roads were Mwananchi, Kiungani and Katani road.
 The project will look into a CSR Project to benefit the communities nearby.
 CRBC should comply with their CSR policy to establish goals for community benefit sharing initiatives.
 This will enable documentation, monitoring and evaluation of the impacts arising from the investment on Community development initiatives.
 Enquired on which CSR project the contractor would do.
-He further suggested the construction of footpaths and pedestrian crossing in places like Bellevue.
-Footpaths, foot bridges and other acceses will be provided in areas with social amenities as well as to ease movement of people from one place to another.
+He further suggested the construction of footpaths and pedestrian crossing in places like Bellevue. be provided in areas with social amenities as well as to ease movement of people from one place to another.
 The initiative should be aligned with a Stakeholder Engagement Plan (SEP) to promote ownership of the development activities/proposals by the community.
 Requested for the tarmacking of their link roads This will be looked at.
 Enquired on which C.S.R would be carried out in the area The contractor will be advised in regards to C.S.R but it is based on their own discretion since this is a private project.
 16 ESIA Process Enquired on why most ESIA's are usually done but it is not properly disseminated to the public in a consumable way This is a project which has generated a lot of public interest and other than legal requirement; there is a need to disseminate information to as many people as possible.
 When NEMA receives the ESIA report, it will be published in the newspapers and comments will be invited.
 The public will be able to download the entire report from the NEMA website and they can also peruse hard copies While CRBC has demonstrated initiation of stakeholder engagement at the preliminary phase, demonstrating to communities and other local stakeholders that their views and well-being are considered important by continuous engagements will go along way into fostering the relationship with the community especially because expectations are already raised and speculation about the project and the company has been